 The actual command line to build OpenSSL is as follows (where %toolset% is VC-WIN32 and VC-WIN64A respectively):

-perl ..\Configure %toolset% no-asm no-ssl3 no-zlib no-comp no-ui--api=1.1.0 --prefix="%openssl-dst%" --openssldir=ssl -DOPENSSL_NO_DEPRECATED
+perl ..\Configure %toolset% no-asm no-ssl3 no-zlib no-comp no-ui-console no-autoload-config --api=1.1.0 --prefix="%installdir%" --openssldir="%commoninstalldir%" -DOPENSSL_NO_DEPRECATED

+Our OpenSSL binary distribution depends on the Microsoft Visual Studio 2015-2019 runtime.
+You must download and install the runtime in order for the binaries to work.
+The binaries were built with the Microsoft Visual C++ (MSVC) 14.28 toolset.
 The external dependency creates much smaller modules and .pdb files and integrates nicely with FireDaemon Fusion.
 We believe that this shouldn't be problematic since the MSVC 14.2 runtime is binary compatible with applications built using the MSVC 14.0 or 14.1 runtimes, and once installed the Universal C Runtime (CRT) is subject to automatic Windows updates.